josmar-crwdstffng/angular/aio/content/guide/accessibility.md

 The following example shows how to make a progress bar accessible by using host binding to control accessibility-related attributes.

 *   The component defines an accessibility-enabled element with both the standard HTML attribute `role`, and ARIA attributes.
-    The ARIA attribute `aria-valuenow` is bound to the user's input.
+    The ARIA attribute `aria-valuenow` is bound to the input from the user.

     <code-example header="src/app/progress-bar.component.ts" path="accessibility/src/app/progress-bar.component.ts" region="progressbar-component"></code-example>